 Rime richissime (very rich rhyme), the most rich rhyme of all, including multiple rhyming vowels and consonants.
 Also unique to the French language is a rhyme called a holorime.
 Holorime is an extreme version of rime richissime in which identical or almost identical pronunciation of two lines in a poem.

 Holorime was popularized by author Alphonse Allias, and Project Gutenberg has many free downloadable books by Monsieur Allias on its website.
 Here’s an example of holorime from Allias’ work:

 Par les bois du djinn, où s'entasse de l'effroi, (By the woods of the djinn, where fear abounds,)

 Parle et bois du gin, ou cent tasses de lait froid.
 (Talk and drink gin, or a hundred cups of cold milk.)

 Identifying Rhymes in Older French Poetry

-Classical French poetry often puzzles students, who expect to easily identify the rhyme pattern as rich, suffissante, or other common rhymes.
+Classical French poetry often puzzles students, who expect to easily identify the rhyme pattern as riche, suffissante, or other common rhymes.
 The challenge is that word pronunciation changes over time.
 During the Middle Ages, for example, the silent "e," so common in the French language, was actually pronounced.
 This added extra vowel sound to the rhyming patterns explains why older French poetry sometimes seems awkward to the modern student only familiar with today's pronunciation.

 Words ending with a silent "e" in older French poetry are called feminine rhymes, while words with the final "e" pronounced are considered masculine rhymes.
 Common rhyming patterns include alternating masculine and feminine rhymes through a poem.
 Playwrights in the seventeenth century used this technique in plays written in verse.